Exam accommodations in the online learning environment

 - Camera and microphone

 - UBC Student Identification or other formal photo identification (e.g., driver’s license, passport)

-Once you click the link for your invigilation session, you will be prompted to enter your name and click “join session”.
-Collaborate Ultra will run an audio test and video test, and offer a tutorial (you can skip this if you are already familiar).
-You will then be entered into the testing room.
+Once you click the link for your invigilation session, you will be entered into the Zoom waiting room.
 You may need to wait a few moments for the invigilator to join you.

 Please activate your microphone and video camera, and leave both active for the duration of your exam.
 DO NOT access your test or begin writing until you have reviewed the exam information with your invigilator and they have confirmed you may start writing.

 Note: You may be supervised by audio, video, and/or screen share, depending on the information provided by your instructor and the requirements of your accommodations.
 Your invigilator will confirm this with you before you begin your exam.

 What happens if exam accommodations are not met?

 All efforts are being made to provide exam accommodations to students in the online environment.
 However, there may be times when the accommodations and/or technology do not work out and result in a failure to provide accommodations.
 Below are some guidelines for students to follow and options to consider when this unfortunate and unintended situation occurs.

 During the exam:

 - Top Five Tips for Taking Canvas Quizzes – find out where and how to check your times in a Canvas Quiz.